8 A/B Tests to Optimise Your Referral Marketing Metrics in 2025

 That's why we've written this blog post: to show how brands across sectors are experimenting with their campaigns, and how you can do the same to drive long-term revenue for your business.

-We've tested thousands of referral and retention campaigns on behalf of 400+ brands to increase core marketing metrics like new customer acquisition, repeat purchases and customer lifetime value.
+We've tested thousands of referral programmes and retention campaigns on behalf of 400+ brands to increase core marketing metrics like new customer acquisition, repeat purchases and customer lifetime value.
 Sometimes, experiment results are as expected; other times, they're surprising.
 But always, they're valuable.

 So there you have it: eight A/B tests for optimising your referral and retention programme.